ngx-formly/ngx-formly/demo/src/app/guides/expression-properties.md

 ## Conditional Rendering

-The `hideExpression` property is used to set the hide property of your field.
-The value of this property can be `string`, `function` or `boolean`.
+The `hide` property is used to set the hide property of your field.
+The value of this property can be a `boolean`.
+To make this property conditional we'll use `expressions: { hide: ... }` where the value can  `string`, `function` or `boolean`.
 Below is an example of each of them.

 First option with *string value*: